A walk in the Lake District from Patterdale to Hartsop offers countless bird sightings, the stars of this piece of nature writing: a trio of swallows.

 Finally, atop a nearby fence post, the plush red breast of a robin stands out, its inquisitive nature quite charming.

 I continue onwards along the footpath.
 Trees, mainly broadleaves, but also the odd coniferous, create a shady atmosphere until I reach the open grounds of a Lakeland farm where Herdwicks graze on lush green grass.
 The lambs are black and the faces, ears and lower legs of some, but not all, are imbued with a touch of white, so that the pied wagtails with their black and white plumage, dashing about after flies amongst the pasture, and the lambs, munching nonchalantly on their cud, complement each other perfectly.

 I saunter through the farmyard and then carry on along the path.
 Bramble bushes are brimming with pretty petals—white with the faintest tint of pink.
 Each petal stems from a lemon-yellow centre whose stamens conjure up images of a peacock’s crest.
-A cornucopia of flying insects quaffs nectar from the sweet inner sanctums of each flower’s centre.
+A cornucopia of flying insects quaff nectar from the sweet inner sanctum of each flower’s centre.

-As I move on, the dulcet buzzing of wasps, bees and hoverflies fades, gradually replaced by the increasingly clear music of a mistle thrush played from the apical point of an oak.
+As I move on, the dulcet buzzing of wasps, bees and hoverflies fades and is gradually replaced by the increasingly clear music of a mistle thrush played from the apical point of an oak.
 Accompanying the acoustic performance is a visual display of gymnastics expertly carried out in the canopy by an energetic party of blue tits.

 I meander through the oaks, noticing how their boughs reach out far and wide and how their trunks are green and velvety.
 There is something majestic about these ancient beings.
 They exude an invisible vibe that draws reverence from my soul.